 World Book Day is an exciting celebration of reading, authors, illustrators and books.
-In the UK and Ireland, it takes place on 2nd March 2017.

 If you’re planning to celebrate this day with your children, try some of these teaching ideas and classroom activities!

 - Read an excerpt of your favourite book to a partner.
 Explain why you like it and ask them for their opinion.

 - Write an alternative ending to your favourite story.

 - Create a biography of your favourite author.